parthendo/Digit-Recognition-ANN/README.md

 The overall accuracy obtained is **95.85%**

+# Module Explanation
+**Dataset/mnist_all.mat**: Matfile containing processed MNIST dataset containing 10 classes (0-9) having 60000 training images and 10000 testing images.
+**Dataset/DigitRecognition.mat**: Matfile containing the final weight matrices after completely training the model after the absolute error is unity.
+When tested using these weight matrices, we get the accuracy discussed above.
+**Dataset/trainSet.mat**: Refer cotent under the heading "Initializing The Dataset".

 Refer summary and statistics file for more details.<br><br>

 I would like to show my deepest and humble gratitude towards my mentor, Professor Akshay Rajput who helped me in all sorts.
 Much thanks! ಥ‿ಥ <br>